Argandov/termbot/README.md

 # Termbot

-Termbot is a command-line interface tool for conveniently interacting with OpenAI's GPT-X natural language processing system, directly from your terminal.
+Termbot is a command-line interface tool for conveniently interacting with OpenAI's GPT-X or Groq's natural language processing system, directly from your terminal.
 It allows the user to use standard ChatGPT-like question/answer functionality, with added flexibility such as interacting with local file contents, sending large data from STDIN, using custom local instructions, and more.

 ![Termbot Image](images/termbot-prompt-mode.png)